Caleblan/Virtual-UNIX-File-System/README.md

     -Creates a file and prints inode index that it took so it can be used for other commands.

-    -Makes
+    -Takes and inode value corresponding to a directory.

 6) write_file [Inode index (integer)] [String]

-    -
+    - Takes an inode index as well as a string.

-    - String can be any size and creates blocks corresponding
+    - String can be any size and creates (string / BLOCK_SIZE) number of pointers (until indirect pointer is full).

 7) delete_file [Inode index (integer)]

-    - Delallocates all pointer blocks.
+    - Delallocates all pointer blocks for a the specified inode value.

-   -

 8) exit